A 2024 Guide to Penghu Islands, Taiwan’s Offshore Paradise

 The giant Matsu statue (top-right) wasn’t quite completed when we visited in mid-2022

 A brand new attraction in Penghu (opened late 2022) is this enormous Matsu Statue (重光媽祖銅像) about 5 minutes’ drive north of Magong.
-The statue is a whopping 48 meters tall, making it the world’s tallest bronze statue of the goddess.
+The statue is a whopping 48 meters tall, making it the world’s tallest statue of Matsu (before it was built, the 28.8 meter one on Taiwan’s Matsu Islands was the tallest).

 The statue overlooks the huge bay formed by the four main islands of Penghu.
 You can also see it from Rainbow Bridge and Jinguitou Fort (where the above photo was shot) to the south.
 Fun fact: there’re also huge statues of Matsu in Anping, Tainan and on Nangan (Matsu) Island.